 Tinos Windmills

-The windmills usually consisted of three floors, the ground level, the middle level and the attic where the actual grinder was.
-Also, the construction of the wooden mechanism demanded a great deal of knowledge and skill.
-The large wheel had to be pinned on the shaft that was usually made of cypress wood, while its brier cogs had to fit perfectly into the metal spindles of the spinning wheel.
-The whole mechanism had to fit properly in order to point the sails in the direction of the wind.
+The construction of the wooden mechanism used in the windmills demanded great knowledge and skill.
+The large wheel had to be pinned on the shaft that was usually made of cypress wood, while its cogs had to fit perfectly into the metal spindles of the spinning wheel.
+The whole mechanism had to fit properly to point the sails in the direction of the wind.

 DISCOVER MORE ABOUT TINOS